Stavros/stavros.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I have a particular focus in spatial computing and FPGAs for compute intensive workloads at the Edge, as well exploring the RISC-V architecture including soft/hard processors and SoC for hardware acceleration.
+I have a particular focus on spatial computing and FPGAs for compute intensive workloads at the Edge, as well exploring the RISC-V architecture including soft/hard processors and SoC for hardware acceleration.
 I work together with my supervisor [Prof. Paris Kitsos](https://scholar.google.com/citations?user=ByA11KQAAAAJ).

 My research experience also entails embedded systems and internet of things with multi-modal sensor technologies.